 Guide books to help trace your ancestors jobs:

-- Ancestry Jobs – What Did My Ancestors Do? – Agricultural Laborer, Apprentice, The British Army, Coalminer, and Leather Worker
+(Agricultural Laborer, Apprentice, The British Army, Coalminer, and Leather Worker

-- Ancestry Jobs Continued – What Did My Ancestor Do? – Railway Worker, The Royal Navy, In Service, Studio Photographer, and Thames Waterman
+Railway Worker, The Royal Navy, In Service, Studio Photographer, and Thames Waterman

-These books give a brief introduction into the work of your ancestors.
+This collection of books give a brief introduction into the work of your ancestors.
 This is then followed by showing what resources are available and also how you can actually find these work records of your ancestors.

 Why Find Out About Your Ancestor’s Job?